karolinelien/dhis2-docs/src/commonmark/en/content/android/new-android-specific-features.md

 ### Complete event

-User must enter the event and then click the 'Done' button in the bottom right corner.
+User must enter the event and then click the 'END' button in the bottom right corner.

 ![](resources/images/image37.png){ width=25%}
 ![](resources/images/image74.png){ width=25%}

-Three options will be presented:
+Two options will be presented:

-1. Complete
+1. Finish and Complete
-2. Complete and add new
-3. Complete later
+2. Finish

 ![](resources/images/image75.png){ width=25%}